pavelanni/python-vacation/docs/Python_vacation_day02.md

 "AGAIN???
 You broke it again!"

 "You see, Python clearly tells you that the index I've entered is out of range.
-Which means we have to check the input not only for being a number, but also for being a 'good' number, i.e. being in the range of our lists' indexes.
+Which means we have to check the input not only for being a number but also for being a 'good' number, i.e. being in the range of our lists' indexes.
 And, as far as you can see, for different lists this range is different."

 "Okay, okay, I'll do that.
 But it's so-o boring to check everything!.."

 "I completely agree with you.
 It's probably the most boring part of programming.
-But at the same time it's one of the most important parts, if we want to write safe programs and be protected from hacker attacks.
+But at the same time, it's one of the most important parts, if we want to write safe programs and be protected from hacker attacks.
 Believe it or not, a lot of hacker attacks happen just because programmers didn't check the input.

 "Let's leave it for tomorrow.
 We'll have to do two things: check if the input is an integer number and check if it's in the range of list indexes," with this I felt much better: now we had a plan for tomorrow.